ivank/laminar/packages/laminar/README.md

 ```

 Since they are used often, there are combined shelpers for text, json and html - `jsonOk`, `jsonBadRequest`, `textNotFound`, `htmlNotModified` ...

+There are also 2 special helpers: redirect and file

+redirect(location, options);

+> Create a response object that will redirect to a given location.
+> Sets the 'Location' header.

+file(filename, options);

+> Return a file response.
+> Setting the 'content-type', 'content-length', 'last-modified' headers based on the file itself.
+> Supports content ranges as well, if you pass the incommingMessage from the request, so it can determine the range.

 ### Cors Middleware